Top 5 Stylish Men's Dress Shoes for Plantar Fasciitis and Diabetic Nerve Pain

 - Sizes: 6-15 - Widths: B/D, E/2E, 3E/4E

-Customers give this pair of orthopedic dress wing-tips high marks.
+Customers, including people with diabetic nerve pain, give this pair of orthopedic dress wing-tips high marks.
 They're wide enough to cushion bunions, and several users specifically mention the shoe's effectiveness for dealing with the pain of plantar fasciitis.
 They also mention to excellent support and the classic look.

 Look Good, Pain Free